Building a foundation for retirement in your 30s

 Individual retirement accounts (IRAs) and Roth IRAs

 Your workplace isn’t the only place to build retirement savings.
 An individual retirement account (IRA) can be another important component of your retirement savings plan.
-For those under 50, the maximum amount you can contribute to a traditional or a Roth IRA in 2024 is $7,000.5 Traditional IRA contributions may be tax deductible, pending upon certain income phase outs and whether your spouse is already covered by a retirement savings plan at work.
+For those under 50, the maximum amount you can contribute to a traditional or a Roth IRA in 2026 is $7,500.4 Traditional IRA contributions may be tax deductible, depending upon certain income phase outs and whether your spouse is already covered by a retirement savings plan at work.
 And IRAs allow investment in a wide variety of financial products.
 You should speak with a tax professional for relevant information regarding income limitations and phase outs.

 Annuities

 An annuity is a contract between you and an insurance company where you pay a sum of money in exchange for income over a period of time.
 There are many types of annuities.
-For example, a single premium immediate annuity (SPIA) is one where you pay a lump sum upfront for immediate, guaranteed income over an agreed-upon period.7 With a deferred income annuity (DIA), you pay a lump sum upfront for guaranteed income at a time in the future, usually during retirement.8
+What people often think of is a single premium immediate annuity (SPIA).
+This is an annuity where you pay a lump sum upfront for immediate, guaranteed income over an agreed-upon period.6 With a deferred income annuity (DIA), you pay a lump sum upfront for guaranteed income at a time in the future, usually during retirement.7

 A fixed annuity is one where the insurance company guarantees a minimum rate of interest and a set amount for payments.
-You buy the annuity, and the outcome is known right from the start.
-Fixed annuities are a good option for people who want to minimize risk.9 A variable annuity works similarly to a retirement account, as you can use your payment (either an initial lump sum or payments over time) toward various investment options.10 As a result, the value in your annuity may vary with the performance of the investments, as may any payments.
+You buy the annuity, and key contractual terms are established from the start, so you know the outcome from the beginning.
+Fixed annuities may appeal to people who want to minimize risk.8 A variable annuity works similarly to a retirement account, as you can use your payment (either an initial lump sum or payments over time) toward various investment options.9 As a result, the value in your annuity may vary with the performance of the investments, as may any payments.
 Variable annuities have a potentially higher upside, but also higher risk — you can lose money on a variable annuity.

 Protecting your assets

-In recent years, a new personal finance concept has caught on called FIRE: Financial Independence, Retire Early.2 Some young professionals embrace the FIRE movement, working to save 50% or more of their income by living frugally now so they can retire earlier.
+In recent years, a new personal finance concept has caught on called FIRE: Financial Independence, Retire Early.12 Some young professionals embrace the FIRE movement, saving up to 75% of their income by living frugally now so they can retire earlier.
 The theory goes that the savings, amplified by investing, can quickly accumulate to be enough money to retire by age 40.
 As an idea, FIRE is intriguing, and saving for the future is always a good idea.
 But there’s more to it than that.
-The FIRE method requires a single-minded focus that can be exhausting and cost you experiences.3 You also risk running out of money.
-To retire early, you need to start with a substantial nest, account for a much longer retirement as life expectancy increases, and plan to pay health care costs yourself, including potential disability, until Medicare kicks in.4 Further, there is an inflation concern that gets skipped over: If your retirement lasts 50 or more years, which it easily could if you retire at 40, your purchasing power could be cut in half — twice — over that time period.
+The FIRE method requires a single-minded focus that can be exhausting and may not be realistic for everyone, especially those who care for children or elderly parents.13 You also risk running out of money.
+To retire early, you need to start with a substantial nest, account for a much longer retirement as life expectancy increases, and plan to pay health care costs yourself, including potential disability, until Medicare kicks in.14 Further, there is an inflation concern that gets skipped over: If your retirement lasts 50 or more years, which it easily could if you retire at 40, your purchasing power could be cut in half — twice — over that time period.

 Finding the savings